FLATHEAD CLASSIC SLED DOG RACE

 The Trail Boss is responsible for laying out the trail, scheduling maintenance of the trail and making trail breaking decisions.

-The Start/Finish Coordinators, Timers and Checkpoint Coordinators each have immediate authority in their areas and will act as consultants to the Race Marshal, who ultimately has the final word.
+The Start/Finish Coordinators, Timers and Checkpoint Coordinators each have immediate authority in their areas and will act as consultants to the Race Marshall, who ultimately has the final word.

 CONDUCT AND DISQUALIFICATION